Batman Beyond (comic book): Justice Lords Beyond: Another World

 In a crossover with Justice League Beyond, Batman finds himself in the Justice Lords timeline where he and the rest of the League try to find out what happened to Wonder Woman.
-When he is first transported to the world, he is confronted by this world's version of Dick Grayson, who has both eyes and is a commander of the Justice Lord Task Force.
+When he is first transported to the world, he is confronted by this world's version of Dick Grayson, who is a commander of the Justice Lord Task Force.
 They use an EMP blast to disable Batman's suit, but Terry manages to escape.
 He finds his counterpart in this world, who is a blond Jokerz member named T. T reveals to Terry that this world's Bruce Wayne was killed years ago for standing against the other Justice Lords.
 Terry takes the two of them to Wayne Manor, where he finds the house destroyed.
-The two are cornered by the Jokerz gang, but defeat them when Terry finds an upgraded Batsuit in the Batcave.
+The two are cornered by the Jokerz, but defeat them when Terry finds an upgraded Batsuit in the Batcave.
 They are then confronted by Justice Lord Superman, who arrests T and supposedly kills Terry.

-However it is revealed on the Task Force ship that Terry's death was a projection given by the suit (with similar technology to Spellbinder).
+However it is revealed on the Task Force ship that Terry's death was a projection given by the suit.
 Batman escapes from the ship and goes into the Batcave, where he retrieves the Batmobile and a message from the deceased Justice Lord Batman.
-He goes to the JLTF headquarters to rescue T and convinces the alternate Dick to join them by showing that Justice Lord Batman imbued the new Batsuit with a synthetic kryptonite to use against Justice Lord Superman.
+He goes to the JLTF headquarters to rescue T and convinces the alternate Dick to join them by showing that Justice Lord Batman imbued the new Batsuit with synthetic kryptonite to use against Justice Lord Superman.
 T chooses to stay behind while Dick and Terry go to the Watchtower to gain access to the Portal Generator under disguise.
 After the disguise easily breaks, Terry and Dick are rescued by T, who changed his mind and aids them transporting Terry back to his world.

 Terry's kryptonite suit allows the Justice League to defeat Justice Lord Superman.
 He then returns to the Lords' timeline to give back the suit and talk to T one last time.
 T allows Terry to talk to the alive Warren McGinnis of this world as repayment.
 Terry gets emotional for having a chance to talk to his father again and rewatches their conversation when he gets back to Dick's headquarters.
-While they watch the recap through Terry's recorder, Dick gets the chance to see his Justice Lords counterpart, who is married to Barbara and has a son named Jon.
+While they watch the recap through Terry's recorder, Dick gets the chance to see his Justice Lords counterpart, who is married to Barbara Gordon and has a son named Jon.
 Though shocked, Dick accepts that some things are bound to be different in alternate timelines.
-In the Justice Lord timeline, Dick and T are inspired by Terry to continue Bruce's work as T prepares to become the Batman Beyond of his world.
+In the Justice Lord timeline, Dick and T are inspired by Terry to continue Bruce's work as T prepares to become the Batman Beyond of his world, with Terry monitoring him.